 Costs and Fees associated with South Carolina Incorporation

-What would it cost to set up company in South Carolina?
+What would it cost to set up a company in South Carolina?
 Check Fees here!